WeblateOrg/weblate/docs/admin/install.rst

 Operating system
 ++++++++++++++++

-Weblate is known to work on Linux, FreeBSD and macOS.
-Other Unix like systems will most likely work too.
+Weblate works on Linux, FreeBSD and macOS.
+Other Unix-like systems most likely work too.

-Weblate is not supported on Windows.
-But it may still work and patches are happily accepted.
+Weblate is not supported, but may work on Windows.
+Patches are happily accepted.

 Other services
 ++++++++++++++

-Weblate is using other services for its operation.
-You will need at least following services running:
+Weblate uses other services for its operation.
+At least the following services must be running:

 * PostgreSQL database server, see :ref:`database-setup`.
 * Redis server for cache and tasks queue, see :ref:`celery`.